 - You do not provide Proof of Shipment or respond to our requests for information in a timely manner;

 - The item is delivered in person or picked up in person;

 - The item is shipped to an address not listed on the “Transaction Details Page”;

-- The item sold is an intangible good, travel tickets, quasi-cash, gift certificate, downloadable or streaming content, licence for digital content or a service;
+- The item sold is or includes travel tickets, quasi-cash, gold bullion, a gift certificate, downloadable or streaming content, a licence for digital content or a service;

 - The item is a vehicle (including cars, motorcycles, caravans, boats and planes);

 - The buyer claims the item is significantly not as described;

 - You have not complied with the terms of this Agreement, any of its incorporated policies, or any specific directions provided by us; or

 - The buyer files a claim through a buyer protection policy or similar policy other than the PayPal Buyer Protection Policy.